aschwtzr/comm/docs/dev_environment.md

 This command runs two processes (see previous section for details).

-Next, boot up an Android Emulator using Android Studio’s AVD Manager.
+Next, boot up an Android Emulator using Android Studio’s Virtual Device Manager.
 You should have a single Android Emulator (or plugged-in device) running at one time.

 Finally, use this command to build and run the Android app: